 Our Lending Standards and Guidelines also dictate how a loan is approved.
 Approval authority is delegated by the Loan Committee, with approval authorities based on loan type and loan amount per an approval matrix.
 The approval matrix incorporates the risk associated with various loan types relative to approval thresholds.
 All loan requests, regardless of size, must be reviewed and approved for further action by the Chief Credit Officer.
 The Board appoints all members of the Loan Committee, which is comprised of up to four senior staff members of Enterprise and up to three external members with expertise in credit and/or real estate development.
+As of 2022, Loan Committee members include: Tim Martin, VP & CCO, ECLF (non-voting member); Elise Balboni, President, ECLF; Susan Greene, SVP, CDFI Lending and Investing, Bank of America; Joanne LaTuchie, Retired Affordable Housing Professional; Tom Manning, Independent Consultant; Ben Nichols, SVP, Director of Business Development, Bellwether Enterprise; and Lianna Petroski, VP, Enterprise Real Estate Equity.
 All Loan Committee members possess numerous years of lending experience.
-The Loan Committee meets at least once a month or more often as warranted.
+The Loan Committee's practice is to meet at least once a month or more often as warranted.